Space3D-Bench/Space3D-Bench/README.md

 ```
 In the result field, 1 indicates an answer acceptance, 0 a rejection.

+### Important note on the assumptions

+The generation of ground truth is based on certain assumptions.
+First of all, when evaluating the distances between objects, their centers are used as reference points.
+It is reasonable to argue that, for example, if an object is located on top of a table, the distance between the object and the table could be perceived as equal to zero.
+However, in our method, this distance varies based on the relative positioning of their centers.
+Despite this, we decided that centers are a satisfactory approximation, extending this rule as well to rooms-related distance.
+In cases involving navigable distances, the centers of objects are snapped to the nearest point on the navigation mesh, and the distance between these points is what is considered.
+We believe that future works may propose a more refined definition of distances.
+However, given the current limitations posed by Replica’s inaccurate 3D bounding box predictions of objects, we stayed with our approach as the most pragmatic under the given circumstances.

+Additionally, in questions concerning distances, the system’s answer should include the distance in numerical form, as well as the id or the 3D coordinates of the objects being considered.
+This gives a guarantee to the automatic assessment system that the correct objects were used in calculations.
+It also allows for some flexibility, so systems that calculate navigable distances differently won’t be unfairly penalized, as long as they stay within a certain tolerance level.

 ## 🔗 Citation
 If you find our paper and project useful, please consider citing: